josdejong/mathjs/docs/datatypes/complex_numbers.md

 A `Complex` object has the following functions:

 - `clone()`.
 Create a clone of the complex number.
 - `equals(other)`.
-Test whether a complex number equals an other complex value.
+Test whether a complex number equals another complex value.
   Two complex numbers are equal when both their real and imaginary parts are equal.
 - `format([precision: number])`.
 Get a string representation of the complex number,